newrelic/newrelic-java-agent-ansible-role/README.md

 #### server_type (REQUIRED)

 The web server used by your application.
-Tomcat is supported out of the box; Jetty support is present but not yet tested.
+Tomcat and Jetty are supported out of the box.

 #### app_root (REQUIRED)